Copilot Studio Generative Answers (NLU Boost) Node: Setup Guide & Troubleshooting

 While it’s also possible to connect to AI services like Azure OpenAI through custom connectors or Power Automate, starting with these two methods is probably the best approach.

-In this article, I’ll explore the “Generative response” node in detail.
+In this article, I’ll explore the “Generative answers” node in detail.

-The “Generative response” node generates answers using knowledge (data sources) with RAG. *Generation is also possible without knowledge
+The “Generative answers” node generates answers using knowledge (data sources) with RAG. *Generation is also possible without knowledge

-Screenshot showing the Generative response node interface in Copilot Studio
+Screenshot showing the Generative answers node interface in Copilot Studio

 Basic Usage